Branching processes with interactions: the subcritical cooperative regime: Introduction and main results.

-The proof of our previous result follows from a Foster-Lyapunov conditions for positive recurrence.
-Recurrence in the critical cooperative case also does not seems easy to handle.
+The proof of part (ii) of our previous result follows from a Foster-Lyapunov conditions for positive recurrence and the remaining cases follows from a coupling argument.
+Recurrence in the critical cooperative case does not seems easy to handle.
 Actually a different approach than the one we present here for the subcritical cooperative case is needed and we conjecture that the criteria for recurrence not only depends on the cooperative parameters but also on the branching parameters.
-Further developments on the critical case will appear in Gonz\'alez-Casanova and Pardo \cite{GCP} where a particular example is treated.
+Further developments on the critical case appear in Gonz\'alez-Casanova et al. \cite{GCP} where a particular example is treated.

-When $a=0=d$ and $\rho>0$; and since $Z$ is irreducible and positive recurrent then there exist a unique stationary distribution (see for instance Theorem 21.14 in \cite{LPW}).
-Thus a natural question arise: {\it can we determine the invariant distribution of $Z$?} In order to provide a positive answer to this question, we first introduce the moment dual of $Z$ when $a=0$ and which also holds in the critical cooperative case.
+When $a=0=d$ and $\rho>0$, the state $\{0\}$ is not accesible and since $Z$ is irreducible (as a process with values in $\mathbb{N}$) and positive recurrent then there exist a unique stationary distribution (see for instance Theorem 21.14 in \cite{LPW}).
+Thus a natural question arises: {\it can we determine the invariant distribution of $Z$?} In order to provide a positive answer to this question, we first introduce the moment dual of $Z$ which also exist in the critical cooperative case.

 The unique moment dual of the branching process with interactions $Z$ is a jump-diffusion taking values in $[0,1]$ that can be defined as the unique strong solution of the following stochastic differential equation (SDE for short)